tiared/notes.stuartpb.com/content/d42ba86b-1a2c-48ef-847a-eeec24c6d3ba.md

 Actually, the first L might be the one that controls the lights (depending on where that interface is in the theater), and the second L is the one that receives Clapper signals.

 Each of these lights will change color, or turn off, if there is a loss of connectivity.
-(If this happens mid-act, it'll suck because it'll ruin the act, but it'll be *amazing*, because I get to reveal *this fucking aspect of the*)
+(If this happens mid-act, it'll suck because it'll ruin the act, but it'll be *amazing*, because I get to reveal *this fucking aspect of the design*)

 ## Wake Bell

 *Not yet implemented.*

 Bell has a light strip under the hood that turns on when Bell wakes.

+The wake phrase is "Bell Ahoy Hoy"

+The reason it's "Bell Ahoy Hoy", and no

 ### Activation sounds